foundry-rs/book/src/spark/gas-reports.md

 gas_reports = ["*"]
 ```

-To generate gas reports, run `forge test --gas-report`.
+To generate gas reports, run `spark test --gas-report`.

-You can also use it in combination with other subcommands, such as `forge test --match-test testBurn --gas-report`, to generate only a gas report relevant to this test.
+You can also use it in combination with other subcommands, such as `spark test --match-test testBurn --gas-report`, to generate only a gas report relevant to this test.

 Example output: